On the variety of general position problems under vertex and edge removal

 The {\em distance} $d_G(u,v)$ between vertices $u$ and $v$ of $G$ is the number of edges on a shortest $u,v$-path.
-Let $H$ be a subgraph of $G$.
-Then $H$ is {\em convex} if for any vertices $u,v\in V(H)$, any shortest $u,v$-path in $G$ lies completely in $H$.
-By abuse of language, we will also say that a set $X\subseteq V(G)$ is convex if $X$ induces a convex subgraph.
+A set $X\subseteq V(G)$ is {\em convex} if for any vertices $u,v\in X$, any shortest $u,v$-path contains only vertices from $X$.
+By abuse of language, we will also say that a subgraph $H$ of $G$ is convex if $V(H)$ is convex.
 The vertex $u$ of $G$ is \emph{maximally distant} from a vertex $v\in V(G)$ if every $w\in N_G(u)$ satisfies $d_G(v,w)\le d_G(u,v)$.
 If $u$ is maximally distant from $v$, and $v$ is also maximally distant from $u$, then $u$ and $v$ are \emph{mutually maximally distant}, MMD for short.
 Note that true twins, that is, vertices $u$ and $v$ with $N_G[u] = N_G[v]$, are MMD.
 The {\em strong resolving graph} $G\sr$ of $G$ has $V(G)$ as the vertex set, two vertices being adjacent in $G\sr$ if they are MMD in $G$.
 This concept was introduced in~\cite{oellermann-2007} for the purpose of better understanding the strong metric dimension of graphs.